 You’ll need a full set of basic carpentry tools, a circular saw and a drill to build this porch.
 In addition, a reciprocating saw, a table saw and a power miter box will make the job go quicker and give you better results.
 To reach high places safely and easily, we recommend renting a rolling scaffold system (Photo 8) for a month.

-You can add this porch to almost any house, but attachment details may vary from what we show here.
-On most two-story houses, you won't have to worry about tying in to the roof, but you may have to situate the porch carefully to avoid covering a window.
+You can add this screened in porch to almost any house, but attachment details may vary from what we show here.
+On most two-story houses, you won’t have to worry about tying in to the roof, but you may have to situate the porch carefully to avoid covering a window.
 The house roof sloped 5 in. per foot (this is called a 5/12 slope) and extended 18 in. at the overhang.
 Your roof may vary from this, and the details of how the porch ties in will vary as well.

 If you’re not sure how to neatly join the porch and house roofs, we recommend hiring an architect to help work out the details.
 Another option is to build a full-size mockup of a roof truss out of inexpensive and lightweight 1x4s.
 Figure out where the top of the wall plate would be if you built the porch according to our plans (Figures A – H).
 Then support the mocked-up truss at this height to see how the porch overhang meets the roof.
 If you don’t like the way the overhangs intersect, adjust the level of the deck slightly, alter the wall height or change the width of the overhang.

 Contact your local building inspections department to find out what’s required to obtain a building permit.
 Start this process at least a month before you plan to build.
 This will allow enough time to work through potential problems.